Local government in Queensland: Twentieth century

-With the passing of the Local Authorities Act 1902, which repealed both previous acts and extended councils' authority over the areas they controlled, the municipalities became Towns (unless they had City status), and the divisions became Shires on 31 March 1903.
+With the passing of the Local Authorities Act 1902, which repealed both previous acts and extended councils' authority over the areas they controlled, the municipalities became towns (unless they had city status), and the divisions became Shires on 31 March 1903.
 In 1915–1917 and again in 1949, significant changes were made to local government in south-eastern Queensland and far northern Queensland.

-The Local Authorities Act Amendment Bill was passed in late 1920.
+The Local Authorities Act Amendment Act 1920 was passed in late 1920.
 It introduced adult franchise into local government elections, bringing them into line with the state and federal parliament (previously, the voters were restricted to ratepayers).
 From July 1921, local councils were elected every three years instead of annually.
 Mayors and shire chairmen were elected directly by the electorate and did not represent any ward within the local government area; previously, the council members elected the mayor/chairman from among themselves.
 Minimum standards of competency were required for town/shire clerks.

-By the time the Local Government Act 1936 came into effect, although the different categories of local government areas still existed, they were essentially a naming convention and had no practical meaning under the Act.
-A City had to be proclaimed by the Governor following certain criteria being met.
+By the time the Local Government Act 1936 came into effect, although the different categories of local government areas still existed, they were essentially a naming convention and had no practical meaning under the act.
+A city had to be proclaimed by the governor following certain criteria being met.

 In 1925, a number of local governments in Brisbane were amalgamated into the City of Brisbane, covering what was then the entire metropolitan area.
 Its council, Brisbane City Council, effectively became a "super-council" with some powers normally reserved for the state.
-It has its own Act of Parliament, the City of Brisbane Act 1924, and, as at 2021, a population of 1,242,825.
+It has its own act of Parliament, the City of Brisbane Act 1924, and, as at 2021, a population of 1,242,825.
 Due to population growth and suburban spread, however, almost half of metropolitan Brisbane's population actually lives in neighbouring areas such as Ipswich, Logan, Moreton Bay, and Redland, which are all managed under the Local Government Act.

 In 1989, the Electoral and Administrative Review Commission was set up to investigate and report on a range of reforms to Queensland public administration, and one area of its purview was the Local Government Act 1936 and local council boundaries.
 As a result of its recommendations, the Goss Labor government then in charge amalgamated several councils, and a new Local Government Act 1993 was introduced.